-Here are some reasons why you should apply through The Consortium:
+Here are seven reasons why you should apply through The Consortium:

 1. Streamlined Application Process